 That discovery sparks a journey down a road far too many have traveled.
 First, more trips to the doctor.
 Then more tests.
 And then the waiting.
 Waiting with fear and uncertainty – hoping for the best, but preparing for the worst.
 Until eventually, the wait is over and the news is in…

 And from there, this story continues down a common path.
 Mulling over questions like “How bad is it?” and “How do I deal with this?”
 Determining the options and choosing a treatment.
 And of course, fighting the cancer.

 There’s something uncommon about this story, though – the person making the journey.
 Because he’s literally been down this road hundreds of times before.
 He knows the roadmap better than most, because he’s guided people through it for decades.

 The only difference this time?
 He’s no longer the guide.
 This is his journey.

 FROM DOCTOR TO PATIENT

-Dr. James Gray is a board-certified Radiation Oncologist and the Medical Director at Provision CARES Proton Therapy Nashville.
+Dr. James Gray is a board-certified Radiation Oncologist.
 His career includes work with the National Naval Medical Center and the National Cancer Institute.
-He began practicing radiation oncology in Nashville in the mid-1990s, including membership in Tennessee Oncology, one of the largest privately-held physician groups in the country.
-He has established his reputation as a pioneer in the industry, performing many advanced procedures never-before-seen in the region.
+He began practicing radiation oncology in Nashville in the mid-1990s, where he has established his reputation as a pioneer in the industry, performing many advanced procedures never-before-seen in the region.

 “I get to work with patients in a time of dire need for them.
 They undergo a diagnosis of cancer, and this is terribly frightening for most people to accept and move forward,” says Dr. Gray.
 “Helping someone move through that.
 Counseling them.
 Making them understand their disease.
 That’s what brings joy to me – the actual effort of bringing this understanding to those patients and then bringing the best possible care to them.
 That drives me every day.”